 Fences floored me.
 This is a stunningly great film which at, its core, has superb performances and a gripping, heavy story.
 Truly, Fences has a very intimate feel due to the fact that the majority of the film takes place in one location (Troy’s house).
 While some have criticised this element of Fences, I loved it as it helps us form a deep connection to the characters in this film who themselves are brought to life through brilliant performances from the cast.

 As we know, Denzel Washington and Viola Davis were both Oscar nominated for Best Actor and Best Supporting Actress respectively.
 They also played the same characters in the first Broadway revival of Fences.
 Evidently, they know how to play these characters and, in Fences, they provide the gravitas needed to make this film as powerful as it is.
-The acting by Washington and Davis is some of the best they have ever given and, at times, it is hard to watch as the levels that they went to in this film heavily impact you.
+The acting by Washington and Davis is some of the best they have ever given.
+At times, it is hard to watch as the levels that they went to in this film heavily impact you.